Rodolfo Castro Player Props: Pirates vs. Nationals

-Rodolfo Castro -- .219 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the Washington Nationals, with Chad Kuhl on the mound, on April 28 at 7:05 PM ET.
+On Saturday, Rodolfo Castro (.316 on-base percentage in past 10 games, 67 points below season-long percentage) and the Pittsburgh Pirates play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 1:05 PM ET.

-He notched a home run while going 1-for-2 in his previous game against the Dodgers.
+In his most recent game, he notched a home run while going 1-for-2 against the Dodgers.

 Rodolfo Castro Game Info & Props vs. the Nationals